JosephMossman/ELK_Stack_Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the .yml file to the ansible directory.
-- Update the config file to include remote users, host ip address and port range.
+- Update the config file to include remote users, host ip address, and published ports.
-- Run the playbook, and navigate to Kibana website to check that the installation worked as expected.
+- Run the playbook, and navigate to the Kibana website to check that the installation worked as expected.

 _Answer the following questions to fill in the blanks:_
  - Which file is the playbook? .yml file
  - Where do you copy it? /etc/ansible
  - Which files do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts and /etc/ansible/ansible.cfg
  - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 Editing the /etc/ansible/hosts file with the approriate ip addresses.
- - Which URL do you navigate to in order to check that the ELK server is running? http://40.70.19.1:5601/app/kibana#/home
+ - Which URL do you navigate to in order to check that the ELK server is running? http://<pubic IP>/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._